TLeafWolf/C-_Group_Project/README.md

 ## Use at least two files in your application.
 (10 points).

-File list for things in menu (Teresa Newman)
+File list for things in menu

 1 text file to save order in. + ways to store order info in it.

 ## Include the usage of at least two arrays (10 points).

 Array for drink or food sizes?
-(Teresa Newman)

 Array for types of food like types of pizzas or burgers?
-(Teresa Newman)

 ## Implement secure coding best practices (10 points).